Kenosha Unified School District: Former schools

-Music
+Music program

 The Kenosha public school orchestra program starts at the fifth-grade level and continues into high school.
 The concert and symphony orchestras of the city's high schools present fall and spring concerts.
 In addition, the Tremper High School Golden Strings ensemble has performed throughout the United States and internationally since the early 1970s.

 The Orchestra Festival has been a part of Kenosha history since 1963.
 Typically held in March each year, it showcases student performances at every level.
 Each year a guest conductor works with all of the ensembles, and awards are presented for music camps, teacher service and financial support, among other achievements.

 The Band-O-Rama is a citywide school concert held annually since the mid-1950s, featuring the Kenosha Unified School District's band program, totaling about 1,700 students in grades 5 through 12.
 As with the Orchestra Festival, the Band-O-Rama features a guest conductor.
 The show typically begins with an opening fanfare, followed by the national anthem, after which each grade level is showcased one by one with several selections.
 At the finale, the massed bands play Sousa's "Stars and Stripes Forever".